 A new electrophysiology lab at RUSH Oak Park Hospital is bringing treatment closer to home for patients with heart conditions in the western Chicago suburbs.

-This state-of-the art EP lab will treat patients with congestive heart failure and abnormal heart rhythms, including the following:
+This state-of-the art EP lab will treat patients with abnormal heart rhythms and other heart related conditions, including the following:

 - Those with very slow heartbeats in need of pacemakers.